morpheuslord/Brute-Hacking-Framework-SourceCode/README.md

     λ Brute-framework

-U need to type this command to access most of the tools If u type this command in the
+U need to type this command to access most of the tools If u type this command in the total kit

-brute-framework u can see all the tools included
+In brute-framework u can see all the tools included

-U will be prompted to this command
+U will be prompted to this command interface after u type

+    λ Brute-Framework

+U have to type help command in the new interface to see the listed commands

     Users[]- help